-According to Brown he was promised to be given a run as the first African American heavyweight champion.
-When the storyline didn’t play out, he left.
+Why did Bad News leave the WWF?
+According to Coage, he was promised he would be given a run as the first African American heavyweight champion.
+When the storyline didn’t play out, he simply left.
 Others speculate that Coage may have entered the game too late – joining up with the WWF at the age of 35.

-After retirement, Allen Coage led a quiet life in Canada and continued to teach wrestling to aspiring wrestlers up until his death.
+After retirement, Allen Coage led a quiet life in Canada.
+He became a wrestling teacher, showing aspiring wrestlers how to work.

 Bad News Brown debuts in the WWF (February 1, 1988)

 A Surprising Background

 Bad News Brown didn’t begin his career in wrestling but rather in amateur judo.
 He won the heavyweight championship at the Pan American Games in both 1967 and 1975, and he took home the Bronze medal at the 1976 Olympic Games.